To most independent filmmakers, the topic of film financing can seem intimidating at best.

 And no matter how complicated film financing gets, that simple principle always remains true.
 Even for blockbusters.

-Next time you’re thinking about film financing, reach out to a Wrapbook specialist to talk abou the insurance and payroll hurdles you have to clear.
+Next time you’re thinking about film financing, reach out to a Wrapbook specialist to chat through any questions you might have about the potential insurance and payroll hurdles you'll have to clear.

 Sign up for the Wrapbook monthly newsletter where we share industry news along with must-know guides for producers.